rug-oop-2024/oop-24-25-final-project-group5/README.md

 The problem space is where you will be working.
 However, we have already implemented some of the features for you.
 We highly encourage you to go beyond the requirements and implement additional features that you think would be useful for the user to showcase your skills. **The world is your oyster.**

-### 📝 General principles
+### General principles

 > "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better.”
+And to make matters worse: complexity sells better."
-― Edsger Wybe Dijkstra"
+- Edsger Wybe Dijkstra"

 1. `Modifiability`: The code should be easy to modify and extend.
 You should be able to add new features without having to rewrite the entire codebase or heavy refactoring.
    *Important*: We prefer that you do not use libraries or frameworks for this reason.
 We want to see how you structure your code and how you solve problems.
 Furthermore, many of the tools available may not be customisable enough for our needs.